cube-js/cube/docs/content/Examples-Tutorials-Recipes/Role-based-access.md

 ];
 ```

-## Source
+## Source code

-Please check out the full source code [here](https://github.com/cube-js/cube.js/tree/master/recipes/role-based-access).
-It is
+Please feel free to check out the [full source code](https://github.com/cube-js/cube.js/tree/master/recipes/role-based-access)
-self-contained code, so if you execute the `docker-compose up` command in the folder
+or run it with the `docker-compose up` command.
-with the source code, you'll see the result from the query execution in the console.
+You'll see the result, including queried data, in the console.